Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re considering buying a standing desk and are trying to decide between a standing desk with a single motor vs a dual motor, there are a few key differences between the two that you should be aware of.
+First, is the cost of a standing desk.
+Like some of the high-end Jarvis desks and Ikea standing desks, these can be very pricey ranging from $500 to upwards of $1,000+.
 The best standing desk could be either, depending on your needs.

 The quality of the motor itself and its speed and strength can matter just as much as whether it’s a single or dual motor.
 Other factors, like weight capacity, can all impact whether a model is a good fit for you or not.
-Depending on your budget, you may also want to look at the benefits of a manual standing desk vs. an electric.
+This also includes whether you’re looking to trade your entire desk for a standing desk or a desk riser.
+Depending on your budget, you may also want to look at the benefits of a manual standing desk vs. an electric one.

 Single motor standing desks can provide good stability and performance for many users and come at a lower price point.